 Joy Neyland | Box Office Assistant

-Kimberley works both behind the scenes as a photographer and webmistress as well as on stage as a performer.
-She has a MA in Counseling from St. Edwards University here in Austin, a BA in Photography from San Jose State University in California, and studied graphic design at Parsons in NYC.
-She has photographed over 33 productions for the VORTEX and took over managing the website in 2010.
-She also photographs for numerous theatres in town including Shrewd Productions, Penfold Theatre, Hidden Room Theatre, La Fenice, Austin Shakespeare, Sky Candy, Tutto Theatre, and others.
+Kimberley is a photographer, designer, and performer.
+She has a MA in Counseling from St. Edward's University, a BA in Photography from San Jose State University in California, and studied graphic design at Parsons in NYC.
+She was the Vortex photographer for 13 years and photographed over 35 productions.
+She currently photographs for numerous theatres in town including Shrewd Productions, Penfold Theatre, Hidden Room Theatre, La Fenice, and others.
 As an actress, she has appeared on stage with the VORTEX, Arts on Real, The Vestige Group, Austin Shakespeare, and City on a Hill.

 Kimberley has an insatiable curiosity about life which manifests in both her art and story telling.
 She seems to have boundless creative energy and recently created a card game called Morbid Curiosity.